Imb0xn/Nir-Imber-Portfolio-project/Readme.md

 - **HTML5:** Markup language used for structuring the content on the web.
 - **CSS3:** Style sheet language used for describing the look and formatting of the document written in HTML.
 - **SASS:** Professional grade CSS extension language known for its stability and powerful features.
+- **Bootstrap:** Front-end framework for designing websites and web applications.
+- **JavaScript:** Dynamic programming language used to create interactive effects within web browsers.
+- **TypeScript:** A superset of JavaScript that adds static type definitions, improving development and maintainability.

 ### Tools:
 - **Visual Studio Code:** Source code editor that provides a range of powerful and effective features for software development.